cjprybol/uCSV.jl/docs/src/man/declaring-column-element-types.md

 ## Booleans

-If booleans are encoded as lower-case `trues` and `falses` in your dataset, the default parse function for booleans can be used.
+If booleans are encoded as lower-case `true` and `false` in your dataset, the default parse function for booleans can be used.
 You can request this by setting the `type` argument.

 Declaring all columns to be boolean
 ```jldoctest